idoa01/nyt_connections_helper/README.md

 ### Color Coding Cards
 1. Right-click on any card
 2. Select "Color Code" from the context menu
-3. Choose from 8 available colors
+3. Choose from 8 available colors or "Clear" to remove color from a specific card
 4. Cards will be highlighted with your chosen color

 ### Reordering Cards